ML4BM-Lab/DeepRBP/README.md

 # Prediction Module
 ## Datasets Information
-In this project, we have used several datasets, including TCGA and GTEx samples.
-The TCGA samples are used to train the DeepRBP predictor that learns transcript abundances, while GTEx samples are used to evaluate generalization.
+In this project, we utilized multiple datasets, including samples from The Cancer Genome Atlas (TCGA) and the Genotype-Tissue Expression (GTEx) project.
+We used 80% of the TCGA samples to train the DeepRBP predictor, which learns to predict transcript abundances.
+The remaining TCGA samples, along with the GTEx samples, were employed to assess the model's generalization capabilities.

 ## Data Download
 You can download the necessary datasets from the [UCSC Xena platform](https://xenabrowser.net/) (Goldman et al., 2020).
 To automate the process, execute (approx. 20 minutes):